 Provision of meters for monitoring building's energy and water consumption.
 Provision for a core facility/service group responsible for the O&M of the building's systems after installation.
 Inclusion of a specific clause in the contract document of the systems supplier for commissioning (installation and test run) of all electrical and mechanical systems.
-Inclusion of a specific clause in the contract document of the systems after installation are group responsible for the O&M of the building systems after installation, on the operating instruction/dos and don'ts/ maintenance requirements for the specific system.
+Inclusion of a specific clause in the contract document of the systems supplier for providing training to the core facility/ service group responsible for the O&M of the building systems after installation, on the operating instruction/dos and don'ts/ maintenance requirements for the specific system.
 Development of a fully documented